isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-teeth/index.md

 The acrodont teeth are weak and easily lost.
 With wear and tear resulting from biting, their jawbones are left exposed or sometimes bleeding due to abrasive action.

-Lizards possessing the acrodont type of teeth include Agamid lizards like water dragons, bearded dragons, and chameleons. �Acrodont class is highly susceptible to diseases such as periodontal.
+Lizards possessing the acrodont type of teeth include Agamid lizards like water dragons, bearded dragons, and chameleons.
+Acrodont class is highly susceptible to diseases such as periodontal.
 **2. Pleurodont teeth classification.**
 This is the main type of dentition that is found in most lizards.
 The teeth are attached to the interior side of the jawbone creating a wider surface that offers strong fusion as compared to the acrodont type.